 Also, we’ve already started work on our code stylometry machine that will analyse Satoshi’s C++ style of programming.
 We’ve already found using Most Frequent Character (MFC) n-grams that Gavin also has a similar programming style to Satoshi.

-A comparison of some of the texts show clearly that Gavin’s GitHub blogs have similar low distances to the whitepaper as does Satoshi’s emails/forums.
+A comparison of some of the texts shows clearly that Gavin’s GitHub blogs have similar low distances to the whitepaper as does Satoshi’s emails/forums.
 This chart also shows that Gavin’s GitHub posts #4 has a low volatility and even beats the Satoshi email texts on many occasions.

-We discretized the distances to analyse the different patterns in the heatmaps.
+We discretized the distances to analyze the different patterns in the heatmaps.
 One can clearly see Gavin’s GitHub blogs having low distances.
 You can also see that Gavin’s regular blog posts (sorted by year) do not load onto the whitepaper.
 But it’s also worth mentioning that with the heavily discretized heatmap (top-right) shows that only Gavin and Satoshi reach the high pink level (~0.7) of having a low distance with the whitepaper.

 Our final result shows a table of z-scores of means and standard deviations of the 2,500 samples that were collected for each textual comparison with the whitepaper.
-The chart shows that Gavin’s GitHub blog #4 not only has the 2nd lowest distance to the whitepaper but also has one of the lowest sds in the entire corpus, suggesting that such a position is accurate in our knn methodology.
-One can not ignore that Eder’s bootrapped delta not only validates the connection between all 3 Satoshi texts but also loads Gavin Andresen in the top 5 results above Satoshi’s forum posts.
+The chart shows that Gavin’s GitHub blog #4 not only has the 2nd lowest distance to the whitepaper but also has one of the lowest SDS in the entire corpus, suggesting that such a position is accurate in our knn methodology.
+One can not ignore that Eder’s bootstrapped delta not only validates the connection between all 3 Satoshi texts but also loads Gavin Andresen in the top 5 results above Satoshi’s forum posts.